-I have put together a guide on how to become a psychic medium.
-This will, at the very least, get you started on the right track to developing your gift.
+How to become a psychic medium.
+My guide will, at the very least, get you started on the right track to developing your gift.
 There are 10 steps that I followed as I further developed and strengthened my gift.

 Lisa Williams is my favorite psychic medium of all time!
 When her show Life Among the Dead was airing on Lifetime, I made sure I was there religiously to watch her.
 I watched her share her gift in sheer awe and I often find myself perusing YouTube re-watching the episodes.